Emotional Remains

-Emotional Remains is the eighth studio album by Richard Marx which was released digitally on October 31, 2008 on Marx's website.
-Emotional Remains was released simultaneously with Sundown and was re-released exclusively through Amazon.com on September 22, 2009 with two new tracks.
+Emotional Remains is the eighth studio album by Richard Marx which was released digitally on October 31, 2008, on Marx's website.
+Emotional Remains was released simultaneously with Sundown and was re-released exclusively through Amazon.com on September 22, 2009, with two new tracks.

+Unlike his previous work that largely featured adult contemporary music, Emotional Remains had a "clear hard-rock edge" which Marx attributed to his frequent listening to bands like the Foo Fighters, Lifehouse, and Nickelback.